Greg Cartwright: Early years

 Born in 1972, Cartwright was raised in Frayser, Memphis – a neighborhood located on the north side of Memphis.
 His last two years of high school were spent in the suburbs after his family relocated outside of the city.
 His father was a factory worker, employed by the Firestone tire company in Memphis.

 With his parents' busy work schedule, Cartwright spent his summer vacations and weekends at his grandmother's Memphis home.
 This is where he was first introduced to musical instruments.

-At six years old, Cartwright already owned a portable record player, and was introduced to rock and roll music by his father's record collection, which included a huge catalog of British Invasion albums and other '50s and '60s rock bands.
-Around this time he also inherited his aunt and uncle's 45rpm collections, which according to Cartwright, included a lot of "oddball Memphis stuff you wouldn't hear on the radio."
+At six years old, Cartwright already owned a portable record player, and was introduced to rock and roll music by his father's record collection, which included a huge catalog of British Invasion albums and other 1950s and 1960s rock bands.
+Around this time he also inherited his aunt and uncle's 45 rpm collections, which according to Cartwright, included a lot of "oddball Memphis stuff you wouldn't hear on the radio."
 After becoming exposed to music, Cartwright began writing songs and forming bands as early as seventh grade.

 By his teens, Cartwright was becoming drawn to other, more abrasive and on-the-fringe genres of music.
 He also began going to punk rock shows at the Antenna Club, a now defunct Memphis music venue.
 At the Antenna is where he first saw a Tav Falco's Panther Burns show when he was 16 years old.
 Panther Burns is fronted by Tav Falco, a '50s-style Memphis rocker who blends blues with rockabilly and soul music – a mix that most touring punk bands were not playing in the 1980s.
 That show nudged him in the direction that would ultimately lead him toward the garage-punk, soul and country sound he is known for.